christabor/flask_jsondash/.github/CONTRIBUTING.md

 ## A couple requirements:

-1. Where appropriate (all python code) Unit tests are required.
-JS unit tests are encourage but at the moment are not well instrumented.
+1. Where appropriate (all python code) unit tests are required.
+JS unit tests are encouraged but at the moment are not well instrumented.
 2. Coverage must meet or exceed percentage set in the tox file (usually 98%)
 3. Massive changes should be proposed as issues before any work is done (e.g. I don't like jquery - let's switch to X will be closed if a PR is submitted without discussion).